Skip to main content

 The Honest Answer

 If you Google “how much does a website cost,” you’ll get answers ranging from $0 to $500,000.
 That’s not helpful.
-So let me give you realistic numbers based on what we see working with small businesses every day.
+So here is a more useful breakdown based on the kind of scope small businesses usually face.

 The short answer: Most small businesses should expect to spend between $3,000 and $15,000 for a professional website that actually generates customers.
 Here’s what determines where you’ll fall in that range.